 “Consumers are clearly responding to sustainability, as we’re seeing very strong full-price sell-through for this family of products with vast opportunity to drive continued consumer and business value still ahead,” he said.

-What Donahoe and Nike have experienced is being echoed across the world of eCommerce - consumers care about companies’ impact on the planet.
+What Donahoe and Nike have experienced is being echoed across the world of eCommerce – consumers care about companies’ impact on the planet.
 One such sustainability-focused product that Nike has leaned into is its Space Hippie shoes, which are “inspired by life on Mars” and made from recycled material, mostly scrap plastic.
-While it would be hard to convince some consumers that a fashion company the size of Nike has a limited impact on the environment, product lines like Space Hippie manage to signal to lots of customers that the brand shares their values.
+While it would be hard to convince some consumers that a fashion company the size of Nike has a limited impact on the environment, product lines like Space Hippie manage to signal to lots of customers that the brand shares its values.